Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 You can use a mixture of apple juice, apple cider vinegar, salt, sugar, and some of your favorite BBQ rub mixed together.

-The Best Wood Pellets for Smoking Pulled Pork on a Camp Chef Pellet Grill
+The Best Wood Pellets for Pulled Pork

 You have a lot of options when it comes to choosing the right wood pellets to smoke your pulled pork on a Camp Chef pellet grill.